changchuming/changchuming.github.io/_posts/2018-10-29-How-to-Prepare-and-Apply-for-a-Master's-Degree-in-the-US.md

 ### 1. Types of Master's programs

+Broadly speaking, there are two different kinds of Master's programs out there, industry-focused and research-focused.
+Which should you choose?
+It depends on your end goal.
+If you're looking to enter the job market as soon as possible, go for the former.
+If you're looking to pursue research as a career, go for the latter.
+Many people will be unsure about this, especially if they have never done research work before.
+My general feeling is that doing research takes a particular type of personality, and most people are not cut out to become researchers.
+If you have the chance to, expose yourself to research work in your undergraduate studies.
+You'll have a taste of what research feels like and it'll help you decide what to choose in the future.
+If you're still unsure, the following table highlighting the main differences between the two types of programs may help you decide.

-Broadly speaking, there are two different kinds of Master's program out there, industry-focused and research-focused.
-The main differences between the two are shown in the table below. **Remember these are generalizations and specific requirements differ from program to program.**
+**Remember these are generalizations and specific requirements differ from program to program.**

 |  Industry-focused Master's program  | Research-focused Master's program |
 |-------------------------------------|-----------------------------------|